 Join our facebook page

-A CSS pseudo-element is used to style specified parts of an element.
+A pseudo-class is used to define a special state of an element.

 For example, it can be used to:

 Style an element when a user mouses over it